 The OAuth 2.0 spec defines four roles:

-• Resource server (RS) - “The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens”.
-For example, if you grant a service access to a file in your OneDrive account, the resource server would be OneDrive.
+) - “The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens”.
+For example, if you grant a service access to a file in your OneDrive account, the resource server would be OneDrive. - Client - “An application making protected resource requests on behalf of the resource owner and with its authorization”.
+This would be the service that uses an access token to access protected resources on the resource server.

-• Authorization server (AS) - “The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization”.
+) - “The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization”.
 This might be something you implement yourself, or a third party service (perhaps Okta, Auth0, or Facebook).

 The OpenID Connect spec defines many terms.
 Some key ones:

-• OpenID Provider (OP) - “OAuth 2.0 Authorization Server that is capable of Authenticating the End-User and providing Claims to a Relying Party about the Authentication event and the End-User”.
+) - “OAuth 2.0 Authorization Server that is capable of Authenticating the End-User and providing Claims to a Relying Party about the Authentication event and the End-User”.
 This is the same as “Authorization server” defined above.

 Note: the OAuth 2.1 spec also mentions relying parties, but doesn’t define it up-front.
 It should probably say “client(s)”.